w3f/educhain/docs/launch.md

 [See the Collator Setup Guide](./collator.md){ .md-button }

-## Local Development
+## Local Testing

-To run and test Educhain locally, use `pop-cli`.
-You can customize the included Zombienet configuration to spawn a relay chain node and parachain collator nodes:
+Run EduChain locally using pop CLI with the included Zombienet configuration:

 ```sh
 pop up network -f ./pop-paseo-testnet-toml
 ```

+This spawns a relay chain node and parachain collator nodes.
+See [Using pop CLI](./pop-cli.md) for more options.

 ## Block Production